wp-plugins/jellyfish-backdrop/readme.txt

 2. Settings page, to set up default options.

 == Changelog ==

+= 0.6.7 =
+* Bugfix: Global settings were being overridden by post type settings when there were no images.
+Now correctly uses global settings for container, duration etc.

 = 0.6.6 =
 * Bugfix: Fixed error caused by missing settings introduced in 0.6.5.